 RMBO began a pilot project in 2009 to research the winter survival and daily movements of grassland birds to better understand if populations are limited during the winter and what factors affect their survival.

-We have focused our initial efforts on Vesper Sparrows, using radio-telemetry and in the winter of 2012 - 2013 extened this research to Grasshopper and Baird's Sparrow (pictured left).
-Early indications from the Vesper Sparrow study suggest grass height has a strong effect on survival, with at least 20cm of standing cover needed to provide effective protection from predators.
+We have focused our initial efforts on Vesper Sparrows, using radio-telemetry, and in the winter of 2012-2013 extended this research to Grasshopper and Baird's Sparrows (pictured left).
+Early indications from the Vesper Sparrow study suggest grass height has a strong effect on survival, with at least 20 cm of standing cover needed to provide effective protection from predators.
 (See the reports on this project in the right sidebar).
-Data from the 2012 - 2013 study is currently being analyzed and results will be posted here when completed.
-Read these recent blog posts from our telemetry crew leader for more information.
+Data from the 2012-2013 study is currently being analyzed and results will be posted here when completed.
+Read these recent blog posts from our telemetry crew leader for more information: